-There are lots of celebrations and special events planned in Baker City and throughout the county during the weekend before and leading up to the eclipse on Monday August 21st, so
+Click here for a list of all the eclipse events planned in Baker City and throughout the county during the weekend before and leading up to the eclipse on Monday August 21st, or download this printable pdf

 Click HERE for regular updates and the latest eclipse information to help you plan your eclipse getaway.

 In the meantime, here are a few highlights to get you started planning your eclipse 2017 adventure in Baker County Oregon

 A few of our top picks for viewing locations.

 Huntington and Farewell Bend State Park The community of Huntington will be hosting a variety of special events leading up to and including the day of the eclipse including the annual Pioneer Days Celebration.

 The Oregon Trail Interpretive Center and nearby Virtue Flats offers a wonderful opportunity to view the eclipse from the ruts of the Oregon Trail surrounded by sweeping vistas of the Elkhorn and Wallowa mountain ranges